-Here’s everything you need to know about resignation letters.
+Here, a guide to everything you need to know about resignation letters.

 What is the purpose of writing a resignation letter?